-that the applicant is entitled to reinstatement in the mill of the company as special budli with back wages applicable to special budli at the rate of 25 per cent from 08.10.2002 till his reinstatement.
+that the applicant is entitled to back wages applicable to special budli at the rate of 25 per cent from 08.10.2002 till he attained the age of retirement in 2019.

-Messers Ludlow Jute Mills, Proprietor Ekta Limited, Village & Post - Chengail, Howrah is directed to reinstate the applicant Jakir Hossain Purkait as special budli and pay 25% of back wages from 08.10.2002 till his reinstatement as special budli within 60 days from the date of publication of this award.
+Messers Ludlow Jute Mills, Proprietor Ekta Limited, Village & Post - Chengail, Howrah is directed to pay back wages to the applicant Sk.
+Moymur as applicable to special budli at the rate of 25 per cent from 08.10.2002 till he attained the age of retirement in 2019 within 60 days from the date of publication of this award.